tduong10101/tdinvoke.net/source/_posts/terraform-github-actions-for-vrising.md

 {% asset_img "vrising-banner.png" %}

-It's been awhile since the last time I play Vrising, but I thought this would be a good project for me to get my hands on setting up a CICD pipeline with terraform and github actions (an upgraded version from my [AWS Vrising hosting solution](https://blog.tdinvoke.net/2022/06/05/Hosting-VRising-on-AWS/)).
+It's been awhile since the last time I play Vrising, but I think this would be a good project for me to get my hands on setting up a CICD pipeline with terraform and github actions (an upgraded version from my [AWS Vrising hosting solution](https://blog.tdinvoke.net/2022/06/05/Hosting-VRising-on-AWS/)).

 There are a few changes to the original solution, first one is the use of [vrising docker image](https://github.com/TrueOsiris/docker-vrising) (thanks to TrueOsiris), instead of manually install vrising server to the ec2 instance.
 Docker container would be started as part of the ec2 user data.
 Here's the [user data script](https://github.com/tduong10101/Vrising-aws/blob/master/terraform/vrising-install.tftpl).